"The Accumulation of Failures" Gave Birth to LLMs (Part 1) — From the Limits of Mathematics to the Geometry of Meaning

 The Problem He Was Trying to Solve

-In the mathematics world of the 1930s, there was a dream:
+In the 1930s, the mathematics community harbored a dream:

 "Every mathematical proposition should be decidable as 'true or false' by an algorithm."